View full itinerary

 Mit inbegriffene Radtour durch Berlin.
 Zeit zur freien Verfügung, um die Stadt mit ihren vielen Sehenswürdigkeiten zu erkunden, wie der Berliner Mauer, dem Brandenburger Tor und dem Checkpoint Charlie Museum.

 Berlin is an amazing city with tangible historical importance and a melting pot of different cultures and flavours.
 The very name Berlin conjures images of the famous Berlin Wall.
 Two sections of the wall still remain on display- the East Side Gallery, where artists have decorated the remaining section of the wall, and the Berlin Wall Memorial (Gedenkstatte Berliner Mauer).
 Down the street from the Berlin Wall is the Haus am Checkpoint Charlie, a museum that documents the history of the wall, and interestingly, many of the different ways people tried to escape.
 Learn about all of the creative ways used to cross over to the other side.
 After, you can head over to the Brandenburg Gate, another spot of great historical significance.
 Here, hundreds of thousands of people were finally able to cross from the East side to the West after the fall of the wall.
 It has traditionally, and continues to be, a political rallying point for different groups and concerns.
 If you are still craving museums, Berlin has plenty!
 Visit the Pergamon Museum, home to one of the world's greatest collections of ancient architecture and art.
 Also give the Egyptian Museum (Agyptisches Museum) a try as it houses many old Egyptian artifacts and the Judishes Museum tells the story of the relationship between the Germans and the Jews throughout the last few centuries.
 Art lovers will enjoy the Deutsche Guggenheim Berlin Museum with plenty of modern art that is sure to spark interest and curiosity.
-The Berggruen Collection at the Die Sammlung Berggruen is also a must-see.
+The Berggruen Collection is also a must-see.
 Here, see an extensive art collection of Picasso, as well as paintings by Klee, Cezanne and Van Gogh.
 For those interested in Berlin's government, past and present, visit the Reichstag, home to the German parliament.
 Here, you can go up to the glass dome for a view of Berlin, or learn about the fascinating history of the building.
 For more history from this grim period, visit the Topographie des Terrors, a row of old cellars where prisoners were tortured.
 See the hundreds of pictures from the era and read the newspaper clippings to get a better understanding of what went on in the cellars and throughout Nazi Germany.
 Finally, for an amazing view of Berlin, visit the famous Berlin Television Tower with a viewing room and cafe located 203 meters above ground, providing sweeping views of the city.
 In Berlin, our simple but well-located accommodation may use triple share.

 Hop-on-Hop-Off-Rundfahrt mit dem Kanalboot.
 Zeit zur freien Verfügung, um Amsterdam zu erkunden.
 Besuche das Anne Frank Haus oder das Van Gogh Museum oder mach einen Spaziergang durch das berühmte Rotlichtviertel der Stadt.